nordic-institute/X-Road/doc/Architecture/arc-x-road_technologies.md

 This document is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/

-## 1 X-Road matrix of technologies
+## 1 Technology matrix of the X-Road

 [Table 1](#Ref_Technology_matrix_of_the_X_Road) presents the list of technologies used in the X-Road and mapping between the technologies and X-Road components.